neicnordic/neic.no/_activities/puhuri.md

 ### Background

-* Seamless access to <A HREF="https://www.lumi-supercomputer.eu/">LUMI supercomputer</A>
+* Seamless access to <A HREF="https://www.lumi-supercomputer.eu/">LUMI supercomputer</A> and to other Resources used by the NeIC projects.
-* Deploying services for resource allocation and 	tracking, and federated group management
+* Deploying services for resource allocation and tracking, and federated group management.

 ### Collaborations
 Consortium: